GOOFY-GOGO/sibna-protc/SECURITY.md

 ---

-## Project Maturity: Production-Ready (Pre-Audit) 🚀
+## Project Maturity: Hardened Security-Oriented Implementation (Pre-Audit)

 > [!IMPORTANT]
-> Sibna v3.0.0 is a **Production-Ready** high-assurance cryptographic suite.
-It has been hardened against timing side-channels (variance < 10ns on reference hardware) and verified through comprehensive statistical benchmarks and internal audit.
-While it still awaits a formal 3rd-party independent audit (Roadmap: Q3 2026), it meets high-assurance baseline requirements for commercial-grade deployment.
+> Sibna v3.0.0 is a security-hardened cryptographic suite.
+It has been engineered to mitigate timing side-channels and validated through statistical benchmarks and internal architectural review.
+While it awaits a formal 3rd-party independent audit (Roadmap: Q3 2026), it is built to high-assurance baseline requirements for sensitive deployments.

 ---